-American Chinese cuisine has modified it somewhat so that it is now basically known as an omelette with stir fry ingredients and meat served with a brown sauce or gravy.
+American Chinese cuisine has modified it somewhat so that it is now basically known as an omelet with stir fry ingredients and meat served with a (usually fake) brown sauce or gravy.

-While eggs cooked every which way are typical breakfast fare, this egg foo yung recipe is best served as the main course for dinner.
+While eggs cooked every which way are typical breakfast fare, egg foo yung is best served as the main course for dinner.

 - Shrimp fried rice with green beans.
 This video how-to shows you how to make it.